Canop/broot/website/docs/launch.md

 If you provide a path to broot with `--out`, then a few commands won't execute anything directly but will instead write the relevant path as a line in the given file.

-This may be used by shell functions or other programs calling broot, in a similar way to `--outcmd`, for example in conjonction with ̀ --cmd`.
+This may be used by shell functions or other programs calling broot, in a similar way to `--outcmd`, for example in conjunction with ̀ --cmd`.

 <a name=cmd></a>
 ## the `--cmd` launch argument